Director – Day Program

 - Business acumen needed to operate and to direct the social, emotional, and financial needs of a gifted and talented academic program

 - Certified in first aid/CPR.
-If not certified at time of hire, must be willing to get certified prior to opening of the assigned program
+If not certified at time of hire, must be willing to become certified prior to start of assigned program

-- Adheres to policies and procedures as outlined in the SIG employee handbook and the SIG code of professional conduct.
+- Adheres to policies and procedures as outlined in the SIG Employee Handbook, SIG Day Administrator's Manual, the SIG Finance Manual, and the SIG Code of Professional Conduct.

 - Operates the SIG program in accordance with the mission and philosophy of the Summer Institute for the Gifted.